shiftyrose/shifty/README.md

 #### Role Description
 Finish tasks to gain vision.
 Depending on the host's options, you may gain a small vision boost upon completing each task, or, a large vision boost when all tasks have been complete.<br>
-Additionally, if enabled, you'll be able to see even during sabotages.<br>

 ### Game Options
 |               Name                       |                              Description                                            |     Type     |  Default  |